aplteam/Tatin/docs/TatinForContributors.md

 A> The reason for this is that one group of test cases executes user commands.
 If they are affected by anything you've changed then naturally you want the new version to be available in `⎕SE` for execution, but that is only possible if you create a new version first.
 A>
 A> For that reason one test actually checks whether the version number in the workspace and in `⎕SE` do match.
 If you are confident that this does not matter in your case just carry on.

+### Testing while developing

+#### Executing all tests

+It is recommended to start a fresh APL session and then load the Tatin project into the CLEAR WS before running any test cases.

+Use `]Cider.OpenProject` to do this.

 By default the test cases use port 5001 for communication between the Test Server and the client.
 You may change the INI files for both server and client if that does not work for you.